OCR-D/spec/mets.md

 <a id="unique-id-for-the-document-processed"/>
 ### 1.1 Unique ID for the document processed

-METS provided to the MP must be uniquely addressable within the global library community.
+METS documents must be uniquely addressable within the global library community.

-For this purpose, the METS file MUST contain a `mods:identifier` that must contain a globally unique identifier for the document and have a `type` attribute with a value of, in order of preference:
+For this purpose, the METS file MUST contain a `mods:identifier` that must contain a globally unique identifier for the document and have a `type` attribute with a value of (in order of preference):

 * `purl`
 * `urn`